Daily Capacity Range:

 Seawater Reverse Osmosis Systems SWRO

-From water-makers to industrial sized Seawater Purification, we offer a full range of systems.
-Our units are manufactured to eliminate a large amount of salts and other minerals from seawater using RO.
+From water-makers to industrial sized seawater purification, we offer a full range of systems.
+Our salt water purifiers are manufactured to eliminate a large amount of salts and other minerals from seawater using RO.
 Our equipment does the filtration by employing a high-pressure pump to salty water forcing it through semi-porous membranes denying salts and other organics from flowing through.